Regression of exchangeable relational arrays: Proof of consistency of the exchangeable estimator

-For this proof, we adopt the same change in notation as in Appendix \ref{app:AN}, defined in \eqref{eq:notation_chge}.
-We deviate slightly in that we denote $\Theta_{i}$ to denote dyadic pairs $(j,k)$ and $(l,m)$ that share a member in the $i^{\text{th}}$ manner.
+For the proof of the consistency of the exchangeable estimator $\hat{V}_E$, we adopt the same change in notation as in Section \ref{app:AN}, defined in \eqref{eq:notation_chge}.
+We deviate slightly in that we denote $\Theta_{i}$ to denote dyadic pairs $(j,k)$ and $(l,m)$ that share a member in the $i$th manner.
 For example, for $i=3$ we must have $j=l$ and $m \neq k$.
 We use the same assumptions as in Theorem~\ref{thm:AN}.

 This proof is outlined as follows.
 We initially prove that the exchangeable estimator $\hat{V}_E$ is consistent if the exchangeable parameter estimates $\{\hat{\phi}_i: i=1,\ldots,5\}$ are consistent for the true parameters.
-We then prove consistency of $\hat{\phi}_i$ in two steps: (a) we show parameter estimates $\{\widetilde{\phi}_i\}$ based on the unobserved true errors $\Xi$ are consistent and then (b) we show that the parameter estimates $\{\hat{\phi}_i\}$ are asymptotically equivalent to $\{\widetilde{\phi}_i\}$.
+We then prove consistency of $\{ \hat{\phi}_i \}$ in two steps: (a) we show parameter estimates $\{\widetilde{\phi}_i\}$ based on the unobserved true errors $\Xi$ are consistent and then (b) we show that the parameter estimates $\{\hat{\phi}_i\}$ are asymptotically equivalent to $\{\widetilde{\phi}_i\}$.
 We require the consistency of $\hat{\bbeta}$ result (implied by Theorem~\ref{thm:AN}) for this last step.